 While laser surgery can improve your vision and provide long-lasting results, there’s a chance you may need maintenance treatments in the future to keep your vision clear.
 Just like your contact lenses and glasses need adjustments over time, you may also require additional laser surgeries as you age.

-To learn more about your candidacy for laser treatments, schedule a consultation with Dr. Cooper or Dr. Tran online or by calling the office directly.
+To learn more about your candidacy for laser treatments, schedule a consultation with Dr. Cooper or Dr. Chung online or by calling the office directly.